lcx366/STARMATCH/README.md

 ## Next release

 - Find the inverse transformation of distortion models
-- Eliminate outliers in GPR

 ## Reference